jennybc/stat540_2014/homework/hw02/hw02_array-rna-seq-dea.md

-ii)  Use the negative binomial test of `DESeq`, i.e. use the `nbinomTest()` function, to identify differentially expressed genes between conditions.
+ii)  Use the negative binomial test of `DESeq`, i.e. use the `nbinomTest` function, to identify differentially expressed genes between conditions.
 Note that the output of this function does not return results ordered by p-values or logged fold-changes.
 You can manually reorder the results if you want (not required for this homework).

-Package these results in a data.frame called `deseq.results` with four columns:
+Package these results in a data.frame called 'deseq.results' with four columns:

 * gene.id - The id of the gene which reads were aligned to.